pcubillos/pyratbay/docs/cookbooks/transit_light_source.rst

+.. _tls:

 Transit Light Source
 ====================

-This tutorial shows how model the Transit Light Source (TLS) effect [Rackham2018]_.
+This tutorial shows how to model the Transit Light Source (TLS) effect [Rackham2018]_.
 This is a wavelenght-dependent correction to a transit depth when the host star presents spots and/or faculae.
 The correction is modeled as: